Sugandhi13/phulkari_world/README.md

 ## Site Purpose

-Our missing is to promote ancient embroidery technique that has adorned generations of women.
+Our mission is to promote ancient embroidery technique that has adorned generations of women.
 Inspired by this timeless craft, we embarked on a journey to curate a collection that captures the essence of Punjab.
 Each piece tells a story—a blend of tradition and modernity, passed down through generations.
 At the same time we also wants to provide our customer the authentic phulkari dresses and accessories as well as give best option to local and genunine craftsman a plateform to show their talent.

 ## Audience